thecoducer/investment-portfolio-tracker/README.md

 **Search & Filter**: Type in the search box to filter holdings by symbol or account

 **Theme Toggle**: Click the theme button (🌙/☀️) to switch between dark and light modes

+**Privacy Mode**: Click the eye button (👁️) to blur sensitive financial data - perfect for screen sharing or presentations

+**Active SIPs**: View all your systematic investment plans with:
+- Fund name (displayed in uppercase)
+- Monthly/quarterly installment amount
+- Frequency and installment progress
+- Status indicator (ACTIVE in green, PAUSED in yellow, CANCELLED in red)
+- Next due date (shown as "Today", "Tomorrow", "In X days", or specific date)

 **Real-time Updates**: Watch fields pulse during refresh and LTP updates
 - Quantity, Average Price, Invested: Pulse during manual refresh